Starotitorov/react-native-deep-link/README.md

 read the [docs](#usage) below.**

 Also, in real applications it is a common practice to add navigation state to Redux.
-**According to the react-navigation documentation, in this case you have to handle deep links manually**.
+**According to the react-navigation documentation, in this case you have to handle deep links manually, react-native-deep-link provides a solution.**
-**This package solves the problem, provides ready to use solution.**
 Adding navigation to Redux gives you more control on the navigation state, allows to dispatch navigation actions from your redux-thunk actions.